 I can’t remember a single day of my life when there was not a pitcher of sweet tea in my refrigerator.
 Its constant presence is just a part of life.
-It’s the beverage of choice for lunch and supper and has been enjoyed at breakfast on hot, sultry summer days.
+It’s the beverage of choice for lunch and supper, and it’s not unheard of to have a glass at breakfast on hot, sultry summer days.
 Some of us are even guilty of putting it in babies’ bottles.
 Not that I would ever do something like that.

-Here’s how to make yourself a pitcher of southern nectar.
+Here’s how to make yourself a pitcher of Southern Sweet Tea

 Place one quart of water in a pan and bring to a boil.
 Add the tea bags, cover, remove from the heat and let it steep for 10-15 minutes.